Asia-Pacific Market Leader

 An additional safety benefit of Ambimization® is that it eliminates fire risk – and this is further facilitated by the Proteus machine.
 With the traditional cleaning method, the solvent formed fine aerosol particles during each cleaning event, because of the high pressure deployed.
 This created an explosive (ATEX) atmosphere.
 Although ATEX equipment was installed and steps were taken by staff to reduce this fire risk, the risk still posed a threat.

-Moving forward with the Proteus machine, Fujifilm will be able to remove all ATEX rated equipment and save on time that would otherwise have been spent on ATEX health and safety measures within the pot wash area.
+Moving forward with the more sustainable cleaning solution provided by the Proteus machine, Fujifilm will be able to remove all ATEX rated equipment and save on time that would otherwise have been spent on ATEX health and safety measures within the pot wash area.
 The Proteus machine is also expected to reduce energy usage by 110,000 kWh per year, making it a hugely worthwhile investment.

 Key takeaways